elibroftw/blog.elijahlopez.ca/content/posts/ethics-and-morality-is-hard.md

 ## Morals

 I believe a strong foundation of morals is required before one starts establishing ethics.
 One cannot be ethical without moral but one can be unethical while being moral (toilet paper example).
-Ambigous decisions and situations are typically marked as unethical.
+Ambiguous decisions and situations are typically marked as unethical.

 A very complex example is renting.
 A landlord that charges its renters the same price as the mortgage + property tax + misc fees is more ethical than the landlord setting rent higher because of the free market.
 The latter is taking advantage of people in less fortunate situations!